 That's it!
 That's as much as you NEED to know about the science!
 Read on for the benefits!

-Benefits of a High-Fat Low-Carb Diet
+Benefits of a Higher Fat, Lower Carb Diet

+This is not a Ketogenic diet.
 The biggest benefit to adopting a high-fat low-carb diet to your goals in everyday life is weight loss.
 Studies have shown that stabilizing blood sugar and hormones is more effective than the traditional low-fat diets when it comes to weight loss.
 There have also been studies that found high-fat and ketogenic diets decrease hunger by impacting hormones such as ghrelin.

 By now this approach should make total sense after reading the backstory.
 If it doesn't, go back and read it again, unless you honestly don't care WHY and just want to get to the HOW (totally ok by the way).
 Eating in a high-fat low-carb way is really filling, so you naturally tend to eat less without having to restrict or count calories (huge bonus!).
 Also, this way of eating results in lower and more stable insulin levels, which leaves you less hungry and prone to those late night carbohydrate cravings (they seriously disappear-I've seen it happen over and over and I'm still surprised every time).

 Of course, there are other huge advantages to this way of eating.
-There are cardiovascular benefits, as studies have found that triglycerides and HDL cholesterol have both improved in patients following an high-fat low-carb diet compared to a traditional low-fat diet.
+There are cardiovascular benefits, as studies have found that triglycerides and HDL cholesterol have both improved in patients following a high-fat low-carb diet compared to a traditional low-fat diet.
 Because this type of diet improves insulin levels and leads to fat loss, it has been very successful in patients with Type 2 Diabetes.
 Tapping into ketosis has also shown promise in certain cancers, Alzheimers, epilepsy, PCOS, heart disease and more (which we won't go further into).
 If you're interested, head over to Google and start searching.

 Macros: Also known as macronutrients these are the building blocks to food.
 Fat, protein, and carbohydrates are the macronutrients we need to eat every day.
 This program is all about balancing these macronutrients, so your body switches over to the metabolic pathway that burns fat for energy.